Malta

 Malta’s legends loom as large as the country is small.
 Here, a Neolithic culture lost to time left behind mysterious megalithic temple sites that predate the Egyptian pyramids.
 The fog of ages is wrapped tightly around this ancient Maltese civilization with their iconic “cult of the fat lady”.
 Though little is known about the early peoples who left traces of an elaborate culture on the island, there is no doubt that Malta’s location between the Tyrrhenian and Ionian Seas has made it the iconic backdrop to some of the Mediterranean’s most infamous sagas.

 Storytellers have held for centuries that Calypso’s seductive interlude with Odysseus took place on Malta’s sister island, Gozo.
-Tradition also claims Malta as the location of another notable, though less saucy shipwreck leaving St Paul stranded for several months, which provided him the opportunity to perform a number of biblical miracles.
+Tradition also claims Malta as the location of another notable, though less saucy, shipwreck that left St Paul stranded for several months, providing him the opportunity to perform a number of biblical miracles there.

-During the medieval ages, Malta was the scene of a very real dramatic saga that shifted the course of history when a sect of crusader knights battled an ottoman invasion for the island’s strategic location in the Mediterranean.
-The Knights Hospitaller famously held Fort Saint Elmo to the last man standing, in what proved a sucessful suicide mission buying time for reinforcements to arrive.
+During the medieval ages, Malta was the scene of a genuine dramatic saga that shifted the course of history when a sect of crusader knights battled an Ottoman invasion for the island’s strategic location in the Mediterranean.
+The Knights Hospitaller famously held Fort Saint Elmo to the last man standing, in what proved a successful suicide mission buying time for reinforcements to arrive.

-Story and history have shaped Malta into a meeting place of sorts, at once idiosyncratic and indefinit but always intriguing in its charms.
+Story and history have shaped Malta into a meeting place of sorts, at once idiosyncratic and indefinite but always intriguing in its charms.
 If you can bear the heat, there’s much to discover.

 What to see in Malta

-Besides the obvious allure of vivid blue waters and a laid back Mediterranean holiday, Malta offers something for every type of traveler, making the island a very unique and memorable destination.
+Besides the obvious allure of vivid blue waters and a laid-back Mediterranean holiday, Malta offers something for every type of traveler, making the island a unique and memorable destination.

-Meanwhile, the Mediterranean sun is inescapable in Vallettas gleaming streets and walkways as heat bounces off the smooth creme stone that makes the city so beautiful, effectively baking you from every direction.
-If you arrive in summer, early morning is a peaceful time to enjoy the beauty of the city, and the evenings are cooler and full of life.
-I’d recommend to nap or visit Malta’s beaches or museums or just generally be elsewhere during the heat of the day.
+Meanwhile, the Mediterranean sun is inescapable in Valletta’s gleaming streets and walkways as heat bounces off the smooth creme stone that makes the city so beautiful, effectively baking you from every direction.
+If you arrive in summer, early morning is a peaceful time to enjoy the city’s beauty, and the evenings are cooler and full of life.
+I’d recommend napping, visiting Malta’s beaches or museums, or just generally being elsewhere during the heat of the day.

 Where to stay in Valletta